 For appeals or other complaints that are not academic in nature, the student should follow the appeal process outlined in this catalog, UMHB student handbook, or other University publications that is applicable to the situation.
-If the student cannot readily locate the appropriate process, he/she should contact the success coach, MyWay at UMHB Program Director, or other University official for guidance.
+If the student cannot readily locate the appropriate process, he/she should contact the success coach, Associate Dean of Digital Learning and Innovation, or other University official for guidance.